What is an employee experience platform?

 However, we take a more all-encompassing view.

-Our understanding is that an employee experience platform is a space that combines engagement, wellbeing, productivity, collaboration, and communication tools that’s accessible, unified, and easy to use.
-It is designed for employees, to meet all their needs and goes beyond productivity to offer a multitude of benefits.
+Our understanding is that an employee experience platform is a space that combines engagement, well-being, productivity, collaboration, and communication tools that are accessible, unified, and easy to use.
+It is an interface designed for employees to meet all their needs and goes beyond productivity to offer many benefits.

-Why invest in a digital employee experience platform?
+Why should HR invest in a digital employee experience platform?

-With employees spending so much time at work and a growing awareness of the physical and mental challenges that involves, employee experience is no longer a ‘nice to have’.
+With workers spending so much time at work and a growing awareness of the physical and mental challenges that involves, employee experience is no longer a ‘nice to have’.

 Pre-pandemic, HR and leaders started to design physical workplaces with nap pods, table tennis, gyms, and unlimited snacks.
 These perks were designed to create a fun office that people wanted to go to.
-Now health and safety requirements mean fewer people in the office, fewer interactions, and a mass move to remote work.
+Then health and safety requirements meant fewer people in the office, fewer interactions, and a mass movement to remote work.
+However, even in a remote setting, it is important to consider the impact of work environment on employee productivity and well-being.

-The virtual workspace is where people spend their day, so it’s no surprise that 42% of HR leaders in 2020 said improving the employee experience was a top priority influencing technology decisions.
+The virtual workspace is where people spend their day, so it’s no surprise that 42% of Human Resources leaders in 2020 said improving the employee experience was a top priority in influencing technology decisions.

 Engaged workers are more productive

-Highly engaged employees make up only about 13% of workers, yet they offer 17% higher productivity, are less likely to leave, make fewer mistakes, foster better team morale, and can become effective brand ambassadors.
-Engagement comes from feeling connected to a company, and the connection is built through interactions, collaboration, and culture.
-So, an employee experience platform can help boost employee engagement by bringing people together.
+Highly engaged staff comprise only about 13% of workers, yet they offer 17% higher productivity, are less likely to leave, make fewer mistakes, foster better team morale, and can become effective brand ambassadors.
+Employee engagement comes from feeling connected to a company, and the connection is built through interactions, collaboration, and culture.
+So, an EXP can help boost engagement by bringing people together.

 In the move to remote work, HR and leaders fear a loss of company culture.
-When teams are distributed and people work from different locations, creating a unified culture can seem daunting.
-However, company culture can be built, maintained, or reimagined by giving employees a common virtual workspace like an employee experience platform.
+Creating a unified culture can seem daunting when teams are distributed and people work from different locations.
+However, company culture can be built, maintained, or reimagined by giving workers a common virtual workspace.

 In fact, providing people with the right tools and resources empowers them.
 Creating an open platform overcomes hierarchical barriers.
-Today’s employee experience platforms can be used to design a better, more inclusive culture.
+Today’s virtual experience platforms can be used to design a better, more inclusive culture.

-Employees with positive work experiences are three times less likely to consider leaving their roles.
-Considering that recruiting, training, and onboarding new employees is expensive, investing in positive experiences that encourage staff to stay is very worthwhile.
+Staff with positive work experiences are three times less likely to consider leaving their roles.
+Considering that the recruiting, training, and onboarding process is expensive, investing in positive experiences that encourage employee retention is worthwhile.

 Positive experience means lower staff turnover

 Productivity is hindered when people have to spend time switching between applications, searching for information, or completing repetitive tasks that could be automized.
-Employees switch between apps more than 1,100 times a day.
+We switch between apps more than 1,100 times in our workday.
 It’s easy to see how much time is wasted without realizing it.
-An employee experience platform easily solves this problem by grouping the tools employees need into one platform.
+An employee experience platform easily solves this problem by grouping the tools people need into one platform.

 Employees switch between 1,100 apps a day

-Employees spend around 40 hours a week at work.
-This doesn’t account for the fact that in countries like France, the UK, and the US employees are working up to two hours more a day while remote.
+We spend around 40 hours a week at work, and in countries like France, the UK, and the US, staff work up to two hours a day while remote.
 Long days in the office or at home can be tough, and if employees aren’t supported, it can lead to stress, burnout, and high employee turnover.
-An employee experience platform offers a softer side to employee needs, supporting mental and digital well-being.
-For example, taking a virtual coffee with colleagues offers a break from work, social interaction, and a chance to talk and share.
+An EXP offers a softer side to employee needs, supporting mental and digital well-being.
+For example, taking a virtual coffee with coworkers offers a break from work, social interaction, and a chance to talk and share.

 Remote employees work 2 hours more